xtne6f/tsmemseg/Readme.txt

 Notes:

-This tool currently only supports Windows.
+This tool currently only supports Windows and Linux.

 Licensed under MIT.